CoconutBro66/Scientific-Data/README.md

-# A Multilingual Dataset of Social Media Abuse Toward Named Public Figures with Layered Evidence
+# A multilingual dataset of social media abuse toward named public figures with layered evidence
 This is the official dataset for the paper **A Multilingual Dataset of Social Media Abuse Toward Named Public Figures with Layered Evidence**.